Governance & Administration

 Local Public Health Act: The Local Public Health Act (Minn.
 Stat. § 145A) outlines the shared public health responsibilities of the state and local governments in Minnesota.
 Find information on statute requirements, areas of public health responsibility, reimbursement and invoicing, and more.

-Considerations for Shared Governance Structures: This toolkit provides a set of planning and communication tools to assist community health boards who are exploring or planning changes to governance or administration.
+Considerations for Shared Governance Structures (PDF): This toolkit provides a set of planning and communication tools to assist community health boards who are exploring or planning changes to governance or administration.
 Many tools will also be useful for the exploration of cross-jurisdictional arrangements more generally.